 The PRECIP column lists the precipitation rate for each component.

 Manufacturers' catalogs have two different numbers, one for perfect Triangular spacing, and one for perfect Square spacing.
 As we all know, the world is not perfect, and heads are rarely laid out in laboratory conditions.
 The system calculates the average precip rate across the zone as the heads were laid out.

 But what if the Precip Rate in the Valve Schedule isn't even close to the listing in the manufacturer's catalog?
 It could just mean you have only half the heads on the zone – for instance, just one side of strip sprays.
 You can always select the Spreadsheet option in the Destination area when creating the schedule.
 This will send the schedule to Excel, where you can edit the Precip Rates to manufacturer values.

 Limiting the Valve Schedule Using Work Areas or Points of Connection (POCs)

 You may want to generate a valve schedule for only a specific portion of a drawing, such as an area or phase of your project.
 In these cases, you can limit the valve schedule with the help of work areas.
-For more information, see our Work Areas and Irrigation Schedules page.
-For instructions on creating a Work Area, see our Work Areas page.
+For more information, see our Work Areas and Irrigation Schedules documentation.
+For instructions on creating a Work Area, see our Work Areas documentation.